HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/posts/2023-06-10-home-lab/post-18.md

 - This dashboard uses the Prometheus [Node Exporter](https://prometheus.io/docs/guides/node-exporter/), and the [Node Exporter Full](https://grafana.com/grafana/dashboards/12486-node-exporter-full/) dashboard.

 **Open Ends**
-- A few years ago, I engineerd the [default System Dashboard](https://www.circonus.com/2017/08/system-monitoring-with-the-use-dashboard/) for Circonus.
+- A few years ago, I engineered the [default System Dashboard](https://www.circonus.com/2017/08/system-monitoring-with-the-use-dashboard/) for Circonus.
 This dashboard embraces the [USE-Methodology](http://www.brendangregg.com/sysperfbook.html) by Brendan Gregg to keep an eye on all relevant resources.
   The existing Node Exporter dashboard focuses on utilization metrics, and misses out on saturation and error metrics, that would be interesting in this contest.

-## System Logs with Fulentbit and Loki
+### System Logs with Fluentbit and Loki

 {{< center >}}**Question** Are there any errors in the system logs?{{< /center >}}

 While we strive to have all services containerized, there are inevitably some parts of the system, that are better run outside of containers.
-Examples include the Linux kernel itself (Hardware Issues), the docker daemon, tailscale as well as data-collectors for the host: Node Exporter and Fluentbit.
+Examples include the Linux kernel itself, the docker daemon, Tailscale as well as data-collectors for the host: Node Exporter and Fluentbit.

 ![image](/posts/2023-06-10-home-lab/systemd-logs.png)

 **Implementation**

-* Logs are collected with fluentbit runnig as Systemd service ([config](https://github.com/HeinrichHartmann/svc/blob/master/nixos/etc/svc-configuration.nix#L66-L77)).
+* Logs are collected with Fluentbit running as Systemd service ([config](https://github.com/HeinrichHartmann/svc/blob/master/nixos/etc/svc-configuration.nix#L66-L77)).
-  The remaining steps are taken mutatis-mutandis from the Container Log dashboard.
+  The remaining steps are similar to the container log dashboard.

 **Findings**

 * Tailscale is a little chatty.
 This should be looked into.

-## Network Monitoring with ICMP Probes
+### Network Monitoring with ICMP Probes

 {{< center >}}**Question:** Which hosts are available on the network?{{< /center >}}

 ![image](/posts/2023-06-10-home-lab/hosts.png)

 This panel, that shows the availability of all 256 IPs in my /24 LAN.
-When debugging issues with gear deployed on the network (printers, routers) or DHCP, it is useful to know which devices have been available on the network at which points in time.
+When debugging issues with gear deployed on the network (printers, routers, etc.) it bis useful to know which devices have been available on the network at which points in time.

 **Implementation**

-- Prometheus blackbox-exporter is configured with a static list of all hosts in the network ([config](https://github.com/HeinrichHartmann/svc/blob/master/services/monitoring/prometheus/prometheus.yml#L110)).
+- Prometheus blackbox-exporter/ICMP module is configured with a static list of all hosts in the network ([config](https://github.com/HeinrichHartmann/svc/blob/master/services/monitoring/prometheus/prometheus.yml#L110)).
 - Visualization uses a Grafana "State Timeline" Panel.

 **Open Ends**

 - Sort the entries in the panel.
 (Who knows how to do this?
 Did not find a solution online.)
-- Visualize historic values.

-## Gaps
+## Conclusion

-**(1) List Active Operations.**
-The current observability tooling does not allow to answer the question: What is the system doing, right now?
-One possible answer to this question are stack traces from the live process (pstack).
-A better answer, would be a list of "active operations" i.e. open spans, that the process holds in-memory.
-Tracing libraries have information about which operations are currently ongoing available, but I don't see any tooling that exposes this information.

-Examples where this has been done include (1) [otel-collector/zpages](https://github.com/open-telemetry/opentelemetry-specification/blob/main/experimental/trace/zpages.md#tracez) has information of running traces, (2) [pg_stats_activity](https://www.postgresql.org/docs/current/monitoring-stats.html#MONITORING-PG-STAT-ACTIVITY-VIEW) (3) [Circonus IRONdb](https://www.heinrichhartmann.com/posts/crash/#salvaging-active-http-requests) HTTP Observer / Crash Reporter.

-**(2) Generate Access Logs from Traces.**
-The tracing back-ends I have tried do not seem to cater towards the access logs use-case particularly well.
-Ideally I would like to have a "Access Log Tail" widget on a Grafana Dashboards, that gives me a live view about what requests are being served.
-The closest I was able to get to this, is the LightStep Explorer view I presented above.
-The best approach with open source tooling

-**(3) Forward Metric data from Prometheus to OTel Collector.**
-Surprisingly there is no good way to send Prometheus data to an OTel Collector.
-The official way seems to be to scrape metrics directly from the OTel collector, with a builtin prometheus receiver module.
-However, I do have working Prometheus setup, and copying the config 1o1 did not work on the spot.
-Given that Prometheus supports [remote write](https://grafana.com/docs/grafana-cloud/kubernetes-monitoring/other-methods/prometheus/remote_write_operator/) developing the corresponding receiver should be a relatively straight forward project.
+Building out this home-lab observability setup, has been a great learning experience for me.
+I deepened my knowledge of established technologies like Prometheus and Grafana, and got to play with some newer tools, like the OpenTelemetry collector, and Grafana Cloud.

+One major take-away for me is, the great flexibility that the OpenTelemetry collector is giving us for plumbing and evolving the telemetry setup.
+On-boarding a new data-source, or a telemetry backend is a matter of minutes.
+This is particularly interesting for trying out various SaaS backends or [database technologies](https://www.heinrichhartmann.com/posts/tsdb/), and makes it possible to on-board specialized solutions for more advanced use-cases (e.g. for anomaly detection on selected metrics).
+I greatly enjoyed playing with free Grafana Cloud and LightStep accounts in this controlled setting and plan on trying out other SaaS vendors as well.

+I also ran into a number of gaps in the current setup, that I was not able to close quite yet.
+These include getting access logs from traces into Grafana, generating RED (rate, error, duration) metrics from traces, and forwarding metrics from Prometheus to the OTel collector.

 # Comments